 How does Virtual Screening Days work?

 Virtual Screening Days is a series of virtual timed screenings across three days and three evenings.
 We’ll also be hosting audience development discussions around the titles and some additional sessions.
 Films played during the day will be repeats from the evening prior, giving you the chance to see them all.
-Our final schedule will be confirmed in late November, but you can see a template here for an idea of timings.

-You can register online here.
 Access to sessions is included in all pass types, but some discussions will be limited capacity, so please indicate which you are interested in attending during your online registration and we will contact you to confirm your place.
 You’ll receive an automated email confirming your booking; if we’ve got any queries about your eligibility, we’ll drop you a line.
 When the final schedule is confirmed, we’ll email it to you along with details of how to access our online platform.
 You’ll be able to select one film in each slot with a 30 minute window to start watching.

 Passes are not transferable and the virtual platform restricts concurrent streams, so every viewer must have their own pass.
 Streaming is only available within the UK.
 There are no restrictions on number of attendees per organisation, but all attendees must be eligible for the event.
 Even though the event is virtual, there is limited capacity due to rights restrictions, so booking early is a good idea.